The Ubiquity of Smooth Hilbert Schemes: Introduction

 This theorem counterintuitively suggests that the geometry of the majority of Hilbert schemes is understandable.
-To prove Theorems~\ref{thm:SSSunique2intro} and \ref{thm:Hilbertprobintro}, we study the algorithm generating saturated Borel ideals first described in \cite{Reeves_1992} and later generalized in \cite{Moore_2012, Cioffi_Lella_Marinari_Roggero_2011}.
-We obtain precise information about Hilbert series and $K$-polynomials of saturated Borel ideals.
+To prove Theorems~\ref{thm:SSSunique2intro} and \ref{thm:Hilbertprobintro}, we study the algorithm generating saturated strongly stable ideals first described by Reeves \cite{Reeves--1992} and later generalized in \cite{Moore--2012, Cioffi--Lella--Marinari--Roggero--2011}.
+We obtain precise information about Hilbert series and $K$-polynomials of saturated strongly stable ideals.
 The primary technical result we need is the following.